 Morning: After breakfast we reconvene in the classroom for the final lecture on the topic: "Sinatra and Riddle: A Marvelous Marriage of Musical Masters."
 You will continue to enjoy hearing more of the sampling songs from 13 "concept albums" and over 100 "single" recordings.
 Again, we will have an opportunity to ask our final questions before we break for an early lunch.

-Dinner: Enjoy a late buffet dinner in the East House Dining Room.
+Lunch: Enjoy a buffet lunch in the East House Dining Room.

 Breakfast: A hearty country breakfast will be served buffet style in the East House Dining Room.